joshuadavidthomas/joshuadavidthomas.com/index.md

 During his free time he enjoys cooking for his wife and playing with his 10-yr-old beagle Buster.
 He currently is obsessed with making the perfect homemade pizza dough.

-If you are interested in hiring me, you can view my up-to-date [resume](https://drive.google.com/file/d/1V2KL5vjbBWJ5V3BiM3qheILJduaHHYMl/view?usp=sharing).
-Or if you just want to say hi, [email me](mailto:contact@joshuadavidthomas.com).
+If you are interested in hiring him, you can view his up-to-date [resume](https://drive.google.com/file/d/1V2KL5vjbBWJ5V3BiM3qheILJduaHHYMl/view?usp=sharing).

+Or if you just want to say hi, you can send him an [email](mailto:contact@joshuadavidthomas.com).